uit-no/hpc-doc/software/applications.rst

 the Conda package manager.
 For many bioinformatics software, Bioconda has become a nice solution.

-A small tutorial can be found in the `Python`_ section of this documentation.
+A small tutorial can be found in the :ref:`python` section of this documentation.